Media InterviewsContact: Brian Duss

 Print Quality Photo»Download (5x7 @ 300dpi)

-Jim Wallis, CEO of Sojourners, is a bestselling author, public theologian, speaker, and international commentator on ethics and public life.
-He recently served on the President’s Advisory Council on Faith-based and Neighborhood Partnerships and currently serves as the chair of the Global Agenda Council on Faith for the World Economic Forum.
+Jim Wallis is a New York Times bestselling author, public theologian, speaker, and international commentator on ethics and public life.
+He recently served on the White House Advisory Council on Faith-based and Neighborhood Partnerships and currently serves as the vice chair of the Global Agenda Council on Values of the World Economic Forum.

-Jim is president and CEO of Sojourners where he is editor-in-chief of Sojourners magazine, which has a combined print and electronic media readership of more than 250,000.
+He is president and founder of Sojourners, where he is also editor-in-chief of Sojourners magazine, which has a combined print and electronic media readership of more than a quarter million.
 Jim frequently speaks in the United States and abroad.
-His columns appear in major newspapers, including The New York Times, The Washington Post, Los Angeles Times, and The Boston Globe .
-He frequently appears on radio and television, as a commentator on CNN, MSNBC, Fox News — on shows such as Meet the Press, Hardball, The Daily Show with Jon Stewart, The O’Reilly Factor, and on National Public Radio.
+His columns appear in major newspapers, including The New York Times, Washington Post, Los Angeles Times, and Boston Globe.
+He frequently appears on radio and television as a commentator on CNN, MSNBC, Fox—on shows such as Meet the Press, Hardball, the Daily Show with Jon Stewart, the O’Reilly Factor—and on National Public Radio.
+He has taught at Harvard University and currently teaches a course on “Faith, Social Justice, and Public Life” at Georgetown University.

 - Watch more of Jim's many television appearances HERE.

-Jim Wallis was raised in an evangelical family in the Midwest.
+Jim was raised in a Midwest evangelical family.
 As a teenager, his questioning of the racial segregation in his church and community led him to the black churches and neighborhoods of inner-city Detroit.
 He spent his student years involved in the civil rights and antiwar movements.
-While at Trinity Evangelical Divinity School in Illinois, Jim and several other students started a small magazine and community with a Christian commitment to social justice which has now grown into a national faith-based organization.
-In 1979, Time magazine named Jim Wallis one of the "50 Faces for America's Future."
+Jim founded Sojourners while a student at Trinity Evangelical Divinity School in Illinois.
+Jim and several other students started a small magazine and community with a Christian commitment to social justice.
+More than 40 years later, Sojourners has grown into a national faith-based organization.
+In 1979, Time magazine named Wallis one of the "50 Faces for America's Future."